acrawford73/urlshortener/deploy/installation.md

 exit
 ```

-2. As the 'root' user, copy root's authorized keys to the 'django' user.
+2. As the `root` user, copy root's authorized keys to the `django` user.

 ```
 cp .ssh/authorized_keys /home/django/.ssh/
 chown django:django /home/django/.ssh/authorized_keys
 ```

-3. Configure the SSHD service to only accept logins from the 'django' user.
+3. Configure the SSHD service to only accept logins from the `django` user.

 ```
 vi /etc/ssh/sshd_config
 ```

-4. Allow logins for the 'django' user.
+4. Allow logins for the `django` user.

 ```
 AllowUsers django
 ```

-5. Disable logins for the 'root' user.
+5. Disable logins for the `root` user.

 ```
 PermitRootLogin no